-6. (a) Subject always to the provisions of the University Statutes for the time being relating to Professorial Fellowships, a person holding a Fellowship under Title D may be required by the Council to undertake such duties on behalf of the College as shall be prescribed by Ordinance or as may be defined by the Council in a particular case.
+6. (a) A person holding a Fellowship under Title D may be required by the Council to undertake such duties on behalf of the College as shall be prescribed by Ordinance or as may be defined by the Council in a particular case.

-- (b) Except as provided in subsection (c) below, a person holding a Fellowship under Title D shall continue to hold it until he or she ceases to hold a Qualifying University Office, and shall then vacate it unless he or she is entitled under the provisions of section 7, section 8, or section 9 below to hold it under Title E. - (c) A person who is subject to a requirement imposed under subsection (a) above shall vacate his or her Fellowship if he or she ceases to comply with the requirement, unless he or she is entitled under the provisions of section 7, section 8, or section 9 below to hold it under Title E.
+(b) Except as provided in subsection (c) below, a person holding a Fellowship under Title D shall continue to hold it until he or she ceases to hold high office in the University; provided that a person who is subject to a requirement imposed under subsection (a) above shall vacate his or her Fellowship if he or she ceases to comply with that requirement.